chubbyalvin/PalWheel/README.md

 - Mouse direction or Right Stick direction selects a slot around the wheel.
 - The camera is clamped while the wheel is active.
-- Configurable slow motion can be applied.
+- Slow Motion can be enabled or disabled from the assignment editor.
+- When multiplayer is detected, PalWheel automatically disables slow motion regardless of the saved setting.
 - Allowed movement inputs can remain active.
-- Other tracked inputs can be blocked, ignored or used to close the wheel.
+- On controller, most other buttons close PalWheel and continue to their normal game action.
 - Weapon, Pal and sphere slots can preview their selection when highlighted.
 - Pal actions select the corresponding party slot and summon the Pal near the player.
 - Sphere actions check inventory and attempt to equip the selected sphere type.